SQL Injection Cheat Sheet for Data Engineers (2026)

-A travel startup we know shipped an Airflow DAG that ingested CSV filenames from an S3 bucket and interpolated them into a DROP PARTITION statement.
-A file named "2024-01-01'; DROP TABLE bookings; --.csv" landed in the bucket via a misconfigured upload form and took down their warehouse for six hours.
+A travel startup shipped an Airflow DAG that ingested CSV filenames from an S3 bucket and interpolated them into a DROP PARTITION statement.
+A file named '2024-01-01'; DROP TABLE bookings; --.csv landed in the bucket via a misconfigured upload form and took down their warehouse for six hours.
 String concatenation in SQL is that easy to weaponize.
-This sheet shows you exactly which patterns to rip out of your code before the next incident review.
+This sheet covers the four injection types and the one fix that stops all of them.

 The one rule that prevents SQL injection

 Use parameterized queries for all values.
 Validate identifiers against allowlists.
-That is it.
+That's it.
 Every injection type on this page exploits the same root cause: treating user input as executable SQL instead of data.

 # ALWAYS this (parameterized)